-In the meantime, I invite you to get curious about the different facets of your life, and think about what you might like to change in the coming year.
-And, if you haven't already read my book Your Transformative Journey, please complete the form on the homepage to download your complimentary copy now.
+I invite you to get curious about the different facets of your life, and think about what you might like to change in the coming year.
+And, if you haven’t already read my book Your Transformative Journey, please download a complimentary copy here.

 How to Manage Covid-19 Stress is an article updated from a Café Reflection I wrote on 21 January 2011.
 The original title was “What can you do about your quake stress?”
 For the reason that Canterbury had ongoing trauma from the 4 September 2010 Darfield Earthquake.
 Little did I (or anyone else) know that a